Frequently Asked Questions

 Related initiatives

-• Amazon introduced the Climate Pledge Friendly program to help make it easy for customers to discover and shop for more sustainable products.
+• Amazon introduced the Climate Pledge Friendly program to help customers discover and shop for products with sustainability features.
+Visit amazon.com/climatepledgefriendly to learn more about the Climate Pledge Friendly program.

 Don't see your question answered here?
 Contact us for more information.